What is an exit strategy?

 Ways to exit your business

 There are many ways to exit your business.
-The right one will depend on your situation and your goals from your exit strategy.
+The right one will depend on your situation and your goals from your business exit strategy.

 Keep your business in the family